rocksavagetech/dynamicfifo/README.md

 # DynamicFifo

-A highly configurable FIFO or FIFO controller with dynamic status flags.
+A highly configurable synchronous FIFO or FIFO controller with dynamic status flags.

 ## Description